Aaron-Bopp/TIM/40_Evergreens/Deconstructing your faith is like climbing through a jungle canopy.md

 Perhaps the reason that deconstruction feels this way is because, [[Working through trauma can involve of a lot of letting go]].

 Because Christianity is often taught from childhood, [^1] it can be very hard to comprehend a world without a plan, without a creator, and without purpose.
-Christianity answers [[The three main questions of life]], and losing those can feel like loosing your [[self]]. [[There aren't any downsides to working through trauma]], but that doesn't mean that we will not feel lost and confused. [[Human's have an inability to admit that they are wrong]], deconstructing your faith is a direct attack on the [[subconscious|ego]]: [[Our ego is our subconscious defense of our self]]
+Christianity answers [[The three main questions of life]], and losing those can feel like loosing your [[self]]. [[There aren't any downsides to working through trauma]], but that doesn't mean that we will not feel lost and confused. [[Human's have an inability to admit that they are wrong]], so deconstructing your faith is a direct attack on the [[subconscious|ego]]: [[Our ego is our subconscious defense of our self]]

 [^1]: [[The danger of religious beliefs in early childhood]]